Best JBL speakers in 2023

 This round up of the best JBL speakers proves just how good JBL is when it comes to delivering top sound for listening to your favorite music on the go.
-All the speakers here feature waterproof designs built to survive a sudden rain shower, as well as some splashing by the hot tub and even the occasional dunk in the pool.
+Most of the speakers here have a waterproof design, meaning they're built to survive a sudden rain shower or even the occasional dunk in the pool.

 Naturally, we’ve tested these mini sound-blasters for audio performance, battery life, and durability.
-One thing we know for certain is that these speakers will grant you peace of mind against potential moisture damage.
+One thing we know for certain is that these speakers will deliver great sound wherever you go.
+And with prices starting from under $50, there's a JBL portable speaker design that's right for everyone.

 Read below for all the best JBL speakers to see which is best suited to your activities.